django-hurricane/django-hurricane.github.io/basic-app.md

 ~~~

 Important: if you have a synchronous call in your check to the database or other part of your app, make sure, that you
 use `sync_to_async` to wrap those parts.
-Otherwise you will have problems with hurricane, as it expects all parts to be
+Otherwise you will have problems with Hurricane, as it expects all parts to be
 asynchronous.

 Next, we set a default app config in `apps/components/__init__.py`